Saadmaghani/nav_competition_icra2022/README.md

 It has the following changes and limitations:
 1. Only works on Melodic (due to DynaBARN)
 2. Integrated with DynaBARN
 3. Has rviz and gazebo recordings and playback (Buggy & Slow but there :) )

-To get the
+World files are already included in repo for consistency (as the original had all the BARN world files included).
+However, the plugins for DynaBARN need to be downloaded from https://tufts.app.box.com/s/0dsoen9yno1qrnpj0l75eni7kmjdcx7c from the folder "all_cylinder_plugins" and saved under the jackal_helper/plugins folder.
+This will work for all worlds in BARN and DynaBARN world.

+For worlds in DB_05, the plugins need to be created.
+The world files will also be replaced by the world files you create.
+I will make a section on some tips to use the "create_plugin_polynomial.py" from the DynaBARN repo https://github.com/aninair1905/DynaBARN.
+The repo is quite self-explanatory for the most part.

 # ICRA 2022 BARN Challenge